kennygrant/bestiary/net.md

 ## Bad Requests

 The built in Go server will reject bad requests before they hit your handlers, so you will never see them.
-It will return 400 Bad Request to the client.
+It will return a code 400 Bad Request to the client.
 There is at present no way to override this.
+Normally this isn't a problem but it's something to be aware of.

-## Errors
+## Panics in goroutines

 The server will trap any panics in your goroutines.
 Will it catch panics within subgoroutines?

+## Cryptography

+If you're trying to work with cryptography in go, definitely view this talk from [George Tankersley](https://www.golangnews.com/stories/1469-video-crypto-for-go-developers-gophercon-crypto) at CoreOS on Crypto for Go developers, which comes with example code.

+### Random Numbers

+If generating random numbers for a server, you probably want them to be unpredictable, so use crypto/rand, not math/rand.

+### Comparing Passwords

+If you're comparing passwords or other sensitive data, to avoid timing attacks, make use of the [crypto/subtle](https://golang.org/pkg/crypto/subtle/) subtle.ConstantTimeCompare, or better still use the [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) package library functions  bcrypt.CompareHashAndPassword.

+##